isomerpages/singapore-customs-cms/_registration-security-lodgement/Security Lodgement/how-to-lodge-security.md

 permalink: /businesses/new-traders-and-registration-services/registration-services/security-lodgement/how-to-lodge-security/
 third_nav_title: Security Lodgement
 ---
-# How to Lodge Security
+# How to Lodge Guarantee

 You can lodge the security in the form of a Banker’s Guarantee (BG), Finance Company Guarantee or an Insurance Bond.